magnoborgo/NukeFXSExporter/README.md

     os.environ['FXSEXPORTPATH'] = '/path/to/your/fxsfile'

+#### Thanks ####
+Kudos to the Silhouette team: Paul Miller and Perry Kivolowitz that helped me with important info.

 #### Licensing ####
-This script is made avalable under a BSD Style license that is included with the package.
+This script is made available under a BSD Style license that is included with the package.